Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned

-We begin by validating SO3LR on small molecules through NMA, comparing to the General Amber Force Field 2 (GAFF2) \cite{He2020}.
-Vibrational frequencies and their corresponding eigenvectors are benchmarked directly against the DFT references.
-IR spectra beyond the harmonic approximation are examined to assess the ability of the method to capture anharmonic effects and intensity variations.
-Building on this foundation, we present a detailed case study of $o$F‑Phe+H\textsuperscript{+}, where computed PES of conformer isomers provides mechanistic interpretation of IR spectral features.
+We begin by validating the aforementioned MLFF on small molecules through NMA, comparing to the General Amber Force Field 2 (GAFF2) \cite{He2020}, broadly used in the MMFFs community for small molecule parametrization.
+Vibrational frequencies and mode-resolved dipole derivatives are benchmarked directly against the DFT references, with the PBE0+MBD \cite{Perdew1996, Adamo1999, Tkatchenko2012} and $\omega$B97M-V \cite{Mardirossian2016} exchange-correlation functionals used to train the models to ensure a fair comparison.
+IR spectra beyond the harmonic approximation are examined to assess the ability of the methods to capture anharmonic effects and intensity variations.
+Building on this foundation, we present a detailed case study of $o$F‑Phe+H\textsuperscript{+}, where the computed PES of conformer isomers provides a mechanistic interpretation of IR spectral features.
 The scope is then expanded to peptide and protein systems, employing widely used empirical force fields—AMBER \cite{Lindorff-Larsen2010, Maier2015,Tian2020}, CHARMM36m \cite{Huang2017}, OPLS \cite{Robertson2015}, and AMOEBA \cite{Shi2013, Zhang2018}.
-Validation is extended to the Alanine‑15 peptide, where NMA reveals quantum‑level correspondence, highlighting conformational changes driven by energy and entropy.
-Finally, the p53 transactivation domain is investigated in monomeric and tetrameric forms, both in vacuum and solvated environments, to probe solvent and intraprotein effects on vibrational dynamics.
-These biologically critical and structurally complex systems are chosen to showcase capture of environmental effects and dynamical couplings by MLFF that are inaccessible to more conventional approaches.\\
+For these larger molecules, SO3LR is, to our knowledge, the only currently available general-purpose MLFF efficient enough to make simulations at this scale practical while retaining the explicit treatment of long-range interactions and the level of fidelity required here.
+Validation is extended to the Alanine-based peptides, where NMA reveals quantum-level correspondence.
+Ala\textsubscript{5, 10, 15}LysH+ were used to directly compare IR prediction to SO3LR.
+Finally, the p53 oligomerization domain is investigated in monomeric and tetrameric forms, both in vacuum and solvated environments, to probe solvent and intraprotein effects on vibrational dynamics.
+These biologically critical and structurally complex systems are chosen to showcase the capture of environmental effects and dynamical couplings by MLFF that are inaccessible to more conventional approaches.\\

-The comprehensive assessment of SO3LR and its applicability across a wide variety of biochemical systems and configurations demonstrates its efficiency, accuracy, scalability, and transferability for the study of biomolecular stability and vibrations compared to high-fidelity quantum reference and experimental data when it is available.
+The comprehensive assessment of MLFFs and their applicability across a wide variety of biochemical systems and configurations demonstrates its efficiency, accuracy, scalability, and transferability for the study of biomolecular stability and vibrations compared to high-fidelity quantum reference and experimental data when it is available.
 This paves the way towards fully predictive molecular dynamics simulations, including intrinsically disordered proteins and antibodies containing non-natural amino acids.